Little Red Lighthouse: History

-The first attempt to reduce Hudson River traffic accidents at Jeffrey's Hook was a red pole that was hung out over the river.
-A 10 candle-power light was added to the pole in 1889 to help alert the increasing river traffic to the spit of land at night.
+The first attempt to reduce Hudson River traffic accidents at Jeffrey's Hook was a red pole, hung out over the river.
+A ten candle-power light was added to the pole in 1889 to help alert the increasing river traffic to the spit of land at night.
 The land around Jeffrey's Hook was acquired by the city in 1896 and later became Fort Washington Park.

-The early structure was built as the North Hook Beacon at Sandy Hook, New Jersey, where it stood until 1917, when it became obsolete.
-It was reconstructed at its current location in 1921 by the United States Lighthouse Board as part of a project to improve Hudson River navigational aids, and originally had a battery-powered lamp and a fog bell.
+The early structure was built as the North Hook Beacon at Sandy Hook, New Jersey.
+It stood there until 1917, when it became obsolete.
+In 1921, it was reconstructed at its current location by the United States Lighthouse Board as part of a project to improve Hudson River navigational aids, and originally had a battery-powered lamp and a fog bell.
 It was operated by a part-time lighthouse keeper.

-Construction on the George Washington Bridge, immediately above the lighthouse, started in 1927.
-When George Washington Bridge was completed in 1931, the lighthouse navigational light was considered obsolete, so the Coast Guard decommissioned it, and put it out in 1948, with the intention of auctioning it off.
-The proposed dismantling of it resulted in a public outcry, largely from children who were fans of the 1942 children's book, The Little Red Lighthouse and the Great Gray Bridge.
+Construction on the George Washington Bridge, immediately above the lighthouse, began in 1927.
+When the bridge was completed in 1931, the lighthouse navigational light was considered obsolete.
+In 1948, the Coast Guard decommissioned the light and put it out with the intention of auctioning it off.
+This proposed dismantling resulted in a public outcry, largely from children who were fans of the 1942 children's book The Little Red Lighthouse and the Great Gray Bridge.
 This led the Coast Guard to sign its deed to the New York City Department of Parks and Recreation on July 23, 1951.

 The lighthouse was listed on the National Register of Historic Places as "Jeffrey's Hook Lighthouse" in 1979, and was designated a New York City Landmark in 1991.
 In 2002, it was relit by the city.